mpv-player/mpv/DOCS/man/input.rst

 ``osd-width``, ``osd-height``
     Last known OSD width (can be 0).
 This is needed if you want to use the ``overlay-add`` command.
-It gives you the actual OSD size, which can be different from the window size in some cases.
+It gives you the actual OSD/window size (not including decorations drawn by the OS window manager).

     Alias to ``osd-dimensions/w`` and ``osd-dimensions/h``.